April heralds a noticeable transition in the weather, marking the beginning of the moderate season in

 Heat index

-The heat index value during April is calculated to be a hot 33°C (91.4°F).
-Implement additional safety measures to avoid heat cramps and heat exhaustion.
-Persistent activity might trigger heatstroke.
+April's mean heat index is appraised at a hot 33°C (91.4°F).
+Preventive measures are required to mitigate the risk of heat cramps and heat exhaustion.
+Continuous activity may precipitate heatstroke.

 Humidity